 As the pandemic continues and schools globally experience either renewed closures or pursue a hybrid model of learning (in-person and remote), the educational sector continues to attract the attention of cybercriminals on the Internet.
 From July to December 2020, 270,171 users encountered various threats disguised as popular learning platforms – an increase of 60% when compared to the first half of 2020.
 To help educators stay secure, Kaspersky has launched a digital toolkit that teaches cybersecurity best practices.

 Last Spring (European), more than 1 billion schoolchildren around the globe were affected by school closures as countries attempted to slow rising infection rates.
+Student used online study platform that empowered them with materials like this DNA structure and replication worksheet to excel and study more efficiently.
 For many, that meant a switch to emergency remote learning – a transition that, unfortunately, left many students and educators vulnerable to cyber risks.

 Now, schools around the globe are once again closing as countries fight a resurgence in infections, and, not surprisingly, this has led to some undesirable consequences.